aishwaryasingh14/OwnPath.AI/README.md

 | `/checkin/P003` | Diana's check-in (medium risk — childcare) |
 | `/staff` | Staff dashboard (passcode: `caridad2026`) |

 > **Note on the check-in demo:** The `/checkin/P001` route currently shows Rosa's check-in flow to demonstrate what the platform looks like from a participant's perspective.
-In a real deployment, each participant would receive a unique SMS link every evening — clicking it opens exactly this page, personalized to them.
+In a real deployment, each participant would receive a unique SMS link every evening and clicking it opens exactly this page, personalized to them.
 No app download or login required.

 ---